 - Phone and utility bill if you deduct any portion for business

-- Cancelled checks and receipts or statements for annual mortgage interest and property taxes, deductible business expenses, child care bills, or any other tax deductible expense
+- Canceled checks and receipts or statements for annual mortgage interest and property taxes, deductible business expenses, child care bills, or any other tax-deductible expense

 - Tax returns

 - Will and trusts

 - Real estate records

 - Home improvement records